-The ethnicity of unborn children should be coded under "Information not yet obtained" (code 'NOBT'), even if it is thought to be known.
+The ethnicity of unborn children should be coded under Information not yet obtained (code NOBT), even if it is thought to be known.

 This item should not be left blank.
-Code ethnicity using the following tables:
+Code ethnicity using the following table:

 Code Description

 White

 WBRI White British

 WIRI White Irish

 WIRT Traveller of Irish heritage

 WOTH Any other White background

 WROM Gypsy/Roma

 Mixed

 MWBC White and Black Caribbean

 MWBA White and Black African

 MWAS White and Asian

 MOTH Any other mixed background

-Asian or Asian British
+Asian or A sian British

 AIND Indian

 APKN Pakistani

 ABAN Bangladeshi

-Code Description

 AOTH Any other Asian background

-Black or b black British
+Black or Black British

 BCRB Caribbean

 BAFR African

-ВОТН Any other black background
+вотн Any other black background

 Other ethnic groups

 CHNE Chinese

 OOTH Any other ethnic group

+Code Description

 REFU Refused

 NOBT Information not yet obtained

-2.2 Type of disability
+3.2 Type of disability

-The Disability Discrimination Act 2005 (DDA) defines a disabled person as a person with a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.
-The condition must have lasted or be likely to last at least 12 months in order to be counted as a disability.
+The Disability Discrimination Act 2005 (DDA) defines a disabled person as a person with a physical or mental impairment which has a substantial and long-term adverse effect on his/her ability to carry out normal day-to-day activities.
+The condition must have lasted, or be likely to last at least 12 months in order to be counted as a disability.